changhyeonnam/FindYourShoes_with_CLIP/README.md

 - [x]  Applying prompt ensemble and run experiment with small dataset.
 - [x]  Applying prompt ensemble for inference.
 - [x]  Make demo in Command Line Interface.
-- [ ]  Constructing Large size of shoes dataset (ongoing, 7 brands(Nike, Converse, ASCIS, FILA, New Balance), 105 shoes (15 shose for each brands), at least 5k images.) (ongoing).
+- [x]  Constructing Large size of shoes dataset (ongoing, 7 brands(Nike, Converse, ASCIS, FILA, New Balance), 105 shoes (15 shose for each brands), at least 5k images.) (ongoing).
-- [ ]  Applying prompt ensemble and run experiment with Large dataset (ongoing)
+- [x]  Applying prompt ensemble and run experiment with Large dataset.
-- [ ]  Applying CoOp, CoOpOp for prompt learning to improve performace (ongoing).
+- [x]  Applying CoOp(Context Optimization) for prompt learning to improve performance.
-- [ ]  Use Few shot method for inference to improve performance (ongoing).
+- [x]  Use Few shot method for inference to improve performance.
-- [ ]  Implement demo program in web interface using [streamlit](https://streamlit.io/).
+- [ ]  Implement demo program in web interface using [streamlit](https://streamlit.io/) (ongoing).

 ## Dataset

 There were not existing shoes labeled dataset which include various features (e.g, brand, color, hightop, sole).
 And also, there were not stable crawler for crawling full size image from google.
 So we made our own [Crawler](https://github.com/changhyeonnam/Google-Full-size-image-crawler) using python, selenium.
 For filtering crawled dataset, we made crawling Rule for our dataset.
 We followed this rule for crawling and filtering images.

 ### Crawling Rule